Programming-0101/TheBook/Teach/intro.md

 The purpose of this topic is to highlight how a major responsibility of every class is to "protect" the data within the class.
 This is done by designing classes that only use private fields and that "expose" access to the values of those fields through getter and setter methods.
 Getters and setters provide a way for the programmer to control access to fields in an object and to ensure that the fields are "used correctly".

-(Note: Later topics will address how to write code that tests the values coming through the setters’ parameters to ensure that only "acceptable" values are allowed into an object’s fields.)
+(Note: Later topics will address how to write code that tests the values coming through the setters' parameters to ensure that only "acceptable" values are allowed into an object's fields.)

 This topic also covers the important role of constructors in ensuring that objects have a "stable state" at the moment that they are created.
 In other words, constructors are responsible to ensure that all of the fields in an object are filled with "meaningful" values.
 A constructor also forces other code to supply required information when creating (instantiating) an object based on that class.
 Constructors are the "first line of defense" for ensuring that objects are created properly.